 sumo -c circles.sumocfg.
 (If this does

-not start SUMO, you might have to add the sumo/bin directory to your
+not start sumo, you might have to add the SUMO/bin directory to your

-Did it work?
+Does it work?
 No.

-Let us have a look at the Message Window at the bottom of the GUI to endeavor what went wrong (by the way: the Message Window is often a very useful resource for information for setting up a simulation take a look at it first, if you run into problems).
+Let us have a look at the Message Window at the bottom of the GUI (see figure above) to endeavor what went wrong (by the way: the Message Window is often a very useful resource for information for setting up a simulation take a look at it first, if you run into problems).

 Error: The route for flow 'carflow' has no edges.
 This means